 In fact, this inability of this very deep group of core muscles to stabilize against our movement in three dimensions is the essence of chronic low back problems.
 Stabilizing these important muscles is how diaphragmatic breathing reduces back pain.

 Our spines suffer because the muscles and connective tissue at this critical junction are no longer working together effectively.

 So, we’ve clarified what core muscles are and some of the ways they relate to low back pain.
 What can we do about it?

 - Situps and other abdominal exercises will NOT help and may actually cause back pain.

 - Proper training of the deep abdominal muscles begins with diaphragmatic breathing and abdominal bracing.

-- Practicing deep rhythmic belly breathing tones the diaphragm.
+- Practice deep rhythmic belly breathing to tone the diaphragm.

 Email us at Help@WestSubPainRelief.com or call us at 630 858-0000 to learn more about how you can reduce pain, increase flexibility and gain strength from simple self-care activities.